skip to content

 Randy Responds.
 Sorry - I'm in the same boat.
 I'd love a good CD version, but it just doesn't exist.
 You can always look for an original LP (or 8-track tape!).
 Maybe next year Universal (who owns Wells' Decca masters) will do for Kitty what they did this year for Loretta Lynn.
 But, don't hold your breath...

 December 16, 2005.
 Wow!
 I thought I had an extensive Christmas collection!
 Amazing.
 I stumbled across your website while doing some research for my own Christmas library.
-I linked to your site while trying to figure out what year the Debbie Dabney cut on Christmas Party With Eddie G had been released, and I ended up surfing until was 3:00 a.m.!
+I linked to your site while trying to figure out what year the Debbie Dabney cut on Christmas Party With Eddie G. had been released, and I ended up surfing until was 3:00 a.m.!
 I need to go to sleep, otherwise I would list what I have.
 In the meantime, let me tell you what a fantastic website you have, and I may be bugging you in the future with questions about my collection. - Tom Puckett (Royal Oak, Michigan)

 Randy Responds.
 Sorry about the sleep deprivation, Tom.
 I often find myself in the same boat.
 Feel free to email me with questions - I love to hear from fellow fanatics.
 Now, go to bed!

 December 7, 2005.
 Just had loadsa fun browsing through your Christmas tunes, but couldn't see any reference to Drugstore's "Xmas In The Arctic Pole," which is one of my favourites.
-Want it the MP3? - Royston Harwood
+Want the MP3? - Royston Harwood

 Randy Responds.
 Well, sure!
 I'm familiar with "Maybe At Christmas Time" from It's A Cool Cool Christmas (2000), but nothing else.
 Thanks!
 (Postscript: I later learned that "Xmas In The Arctic Pole" began life as an unreleased demo and was included on Collector Number One, a collection of rare and live recordings originally released as a tour-souvenir item under the title "Los Droguelinos.")